Chaco Canyon Consulting

 The overall philosophy is that you shouldn't need a Ph.D. to create a high-value business model that lets you predict the performance of a business process.
 A simple spreadsheet model is probably good enough for most business purposes, given the rapid pace of change in today's markets.
 But when you do make a model, it should be easy to understand and maintain, and it should be right.

-This hyperbook is based on a course called Spreadsheet Models for Managers, which I began developing at the Harvard Extension School in 1993, is based on a course I conceived and which I've taught there every year since then.
-At Harvard, and wherever I've taught the course, I've had the benefit of questions, complaints, wishes and criticism from hundreds of students.
+This hyperbook is based on a course called Spreadsheet Models for Managers, which I began developing at the Harvard Extension School in 1993, and which I taught there until 2014.
+At Harvard, and wherever I've taught the course, I've had the benefit of questions, praise, complaints, wishes and criticism from hundreds of students.

 This is a course about using spreadsheets to model businesses and business processes, from the perspective of a manager.
 It emphasizes both the modeling techniques, and the process of modeling itself.
 That is, we're not only interested in building models that managers need, but we want to build them in ways that are easily managed, and that give reliable and cost-effective results.